asvrada/CollegeProj-Database/docs/design.md

 4. optimizer
 5. execution engine

-### Data loader
+### Data loader (todo)
 **Input**:

 path to each csv file

 **Output**:

-Some better format of these data
+Some better format of these data.

-For each relation (csv file), we generate one file.
-The output file should contains two parts: metadata and data.
+For each relation (csv file), we generate two kinds of files:
+1. binary file, one for each column
+2. Metadata file, one for each relation

+#### Binary file

+Naming: {relation}{column index}.binary
+For example: A0.binary, B11.binary

+We generate one binary file for each column, they are page aligned as long as each int takes 4 bytes to store, we don't care if the last page is in full length (say, 8KB), since reading it shouldn't be a problem.

+Possible maximum size: 100MB with 25,000,000 int/row.
+This means for each relation, we can always fit one of it's entire columns into memory.

+> With up to 26 relations, that would cost 2600MB.
+But not all relations are that large, so it's resonable.

 #### Metadata